-You can reallocate the functions of the Flash and Swop/Select buttons on the console using Key Profiles - see section 12.3.4 on page 205.
+You can reallocate the functions of the Flash and Swop/Select buttons on the console using Key Profiles - see section 12.3.4 on page 204.
 A useful alternative function is Preload which allows you to pre-position the attributes of the fixtures before you raise the playback fader, which is handy for avoiding unwanted movements (any fixtures which are already active in another playback will not change when you use Preload).
 You can also allocate Go and Stop buttons for cue lists and chases.
 To quickly change the key profile, hold Avo Shift and press [Edit Key Profile].
+The Sapphire Touch also has a configurable Black button for each fader.